lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_leadership_and_authority.md

 and wisdom.
 At its worst, it is an iron grip that stifles freedom, dissent, and thought.

-But also perhaps this: authority is an agreement-an illusion sustained by belief.
+But also perhaps this: authority is an agreement—an illusion sustained by belief.
 It exists only because people recognize it, accept it, or fear it.
 A teacher has authority only if students listen.
 A rule is a rule only if enough obey it.
 A leader has authority only if followers comply.
 A crown is a crown